 Meals: 3x breakfast, 3x lunch, 3x dinner, 3x afternoon tea.

-Transportation: a private vehicle, a train (Expedition Class).
+Transportation: a private vehicle, a train.

-Camping equipment: Double tent and sleeping roll mattress
+Camping equipment: Tent and sleeping roll mattress

 Day 01: Cusco - Km 82 (the Inca Trail trailhead) - Wayllabamba campsite

 Day 02: Wayllabamba - Warmiwañuska Pass - Chaquicocha campsite

 Day 03: Chaquicocha - Phuyu Patamarca or Wiñay Wayna campsite

 Day 04: Hike to Machu Picchu - Cusco

 Why is this price for the Inca Trail tours?